 Hinsdale Humane Society will take family photos with Santa and friendly pet(s), complete with holiday vendors, reindeer food for the kids and more.
 Pictures will be available for download after the event.
 Register and choose a time slot on the website listed above.
 Times: 4 to 8 p.m.
 Nov.
 30, 9 a.m. to 1 p.m.
 Dec.
 3. Registration: $25 per family.

 Revel in the holiday spirit with award-winning recording artist Gavin Coyle as he brings his annual “A Celtic Christmas” back to the MAC.
 Sing along with Gavin and his band, pianist Paul Burgess, harpist Karen Fernandez and flautist Joanne Diebold, as they perform traditional holiday favorites from America and Ireland.
 Ticket proceeds benefit People’s Resource Center, a local nonprofit serving DuPage County since 1975.
 Time: 8 p.m.
 Tickets: $40.

 n Tree of Remembrance

 Through Jan.
 1

 Lincoln and First streets, Hinsdale

-Amita St. Thomas Hospice once again will decorate its Tree of Remembrance outside of BMO Harris Bank.
+Advent Health St. Thomas Hospice’s Tree of Remembrance will stand outside of BMO Harris Bank from Thanksgiving through the new year.
 Community members are able to make a donation and have a loved one’s name listed on the boards beside the tree.
-Envelopes will be available next to the tree.
-Questions?
-Call the number listed above or send an email to [email protected]
+Visit the website listed above for details.

-Holiday ornaments are one of many items for sale at the Hinsdale Humane Society Pet Rescue and Resource Center online gift shop.
-Clothing, mugs, water bottles and more are available for the humans on the gift list, with bandannas for furry friends.
+Find the perfect gift for an animal-lover at the Hinsdale Humane Society Pet Rescue and Resource Center online gift shop and help raise money to care for homeless animals.
+T-shirts, hoodies, mugs, tote bags and stickers are available for the humans on the gift list.
 Purchases help the organization care for the animals at the shelter.